Updated post: 20/11/2019 | November 2019

 La Petite Venise (Little Venice)

-Start in La Petite Venise.
-This is the name given to the area crossed by canals of the River Launch and is one of the prettiest areas of town.
-But with beauty comes popularity, so my advice is to start early before crowds start building with the arrival of those visiting Colmar on a day trip.
+This is the name given to the area crossed by canals of the River Launch and is one of the prettiest areas of the city.
+But with beauty comes popularity, so my advice is to start early before those visiting Colmar on a day trip arrive.

 This is also the best place to capture those images of the old town adorning many postcards of Colmar.
 Set your camera to stun on the bridge at Rue des Ecoles for those Instaworthy images.